cbhuber17/gnss-api/README.md

 * Information about each GNSS, such as owner and number of satellites
 * Information on signals names for a specific GNSS

+The motivation for this project is to provide access to GNSS data to those in the satellite navigation industry whilst practicing the skills gained from this Full Stack nanodegree program.

 ### Strategies and Techniques Implemented

 This project summarizes the concepts learned from the various courses in the Full Stack Nanodegree program:

 * Utilizing a database with models based on the [Postgres](https://www.postgresql.org/) client.
     - The ```ORM``` used is python's ```SQLAlchemy``` (combined with ```Flask```) that contains ```CRUD``` operations.
+    - See more information on the data modeling schema in the [Data Modeling](#data-modeling) section below.
 * Generating ```REST``` APIs containing GNSS and Signals data.
 * Enabling ```RBAC``` on the API endpoints using [Auth0](https://auth0.com/).
     - A role of ```GNSS Director``` can view GNSS and Signals, plus add, modify and delete GNSS and Signals.
     - A role of ```GNSS Client``` can view GNSS and Signals, but not add, modify or delete GNSS and Signals.
     - No role can only view GNSS (not view Signals).
 * Deploying the project on [Heroku](https://www.heroku.com/).

+<a name="data-modeling"></a>
+#### Data Modeling

+Data modeling is done in models.py, where:

+* 2 tables are created: Gnss and Signals
+* The Gnss table can be viewed by any user, but can only be changed by the director user
+* The Signals table can be viewed by the client and director users (not the normal user), but can only be changed by the director user

+Each table has helper functions:
+* insert() to insert a new row into the table.
+* update() to commit the session to the table.
+* delete() to delete a row from the table.
+* cancel() to cancel/rollback the current session.
+* close() to close the db connection.
+* format() to format the attributes of the table for the API JSON format.

 <a name="local-setup"></a>
 ## Local Project Setup